B.S. in Kinesiology, Biomechanics Emphasis

 - KINES 360 Psychology for Sport Coaching – 2 credits

 - KINES 361 Conditioning Principles for Sport – 2 credits

 - KINES 362 Sport Coaching Methods and Administration – 3 credits

 - KINES 493 Internship in Coaching – 2 credits

 This academic program has accepted its last cohort and is no longer accepting applications.
 However, the Kinesiology Department is still educating undergraduate students in Athletic Training and will be for the next two years.
 The Boise State Athletic Training Program focuses on the care and prevention of injuries to athletes.
 The program is accredited by the Commission on Accreditation of Athletic Training Education.
 Completion of this program prepares graduates to sit for the National Athletic Trainers’ Association Board of Certification national certification examination.

-For more information on the NEW Master of Athletic Training degree program, click here.
+For more information on the NEW Master of Athletic Training degree program, see Programs of Study: Graduate Degrees.
 Please contact the Boise State-Athletic Training Program Director in the Department of Kinesiology 208-426-4863 for additional questions.